MyoRobotics/MyoRobotics-Documentation/source/Electronics/ElectronicsAndEmbeddedSubsystemSummary.rst

 Overview
 ========

-An overview of the distributed control system is presented in Figure [fig:systemOverviewECUAndCommsIntegration].
+An overview of the distributed control system is presented in :numref:`my-figure`.
 The Myorobotics system consists of the PC (UBUNTU 12.04 LTS) application ‘Caliper’ including the ‘MYODE’ plug-in that communicates with the Myorobot via a USB 2.0 interface.
 The USBFlexRay board establishes the link between the FlexRay bus (the main Myorobotics communication system) and the PC.

 .. _my-figure:
 .. figure:: img\systemOverviewECUAndCommsIntegrationSeptember2014WideVersionUSBFlexRay.png
-   :alt: Overview of the Myorobotics distributed control infrastructure.
    :align: center

-   This is the caption of the figure (a simple paragraph).
+   Overview of the Myorobotics distributed control infrastructure.

 A Myrobotics system consists of up to 6 MYO-Ganglions, which are local 32-bit floating point electronic control units (ECU) that communicate